-To make this season a little easier for all of us, I have gone through my resources and pulled four items that teachers can use in the first month of school both in the digital learning space and the physical learning space.
+To make this season a little easier for all of us, I have gone through my back to school resources and pulled four items that teachers can use in the first month of school both in the digital learning space and the physical learning space.

 This free resource is simple but effective in organizing students and assignments on a day-to-day basis.
 Using a daily assignment slide provides consistency for students, so they always know what to expect and how the information will be presented.

 Fully editable, you can project this slide on the board to support students in completing their daily assignments.
 If virtual learning is the name of the game for you, screenshot the daily slide to include in an email to students and parents, include them as part of a weekly newsletter, share the slide as part of your Google Hangout session or Zoom meeting, or you can easily assign it through Google Classroom for easy access to all your students.

 Use this flipbook to have students write about what they did during any break from school.
 At the beginning of the year, this School Break Flipbook is great for getting to know your students through both writing and images.
 Since students have been on a VERY LONG break this spring and summer, students may have a lot to share about their time away from school.

 In addition to the template for the physical flipbook, this resource also includes a digital version that can be used with Google Slides.
 Whether your students are learning at home, or if you are 1:1 in the classroom, this Google Slides version provides a paper-free option for the same activity!